RoxburySchoolConcerns.org

 "a zero tolerance policy for bullying", especially when talking to parents at 'Back to school' nights, then

 continue to do what they've always done: look the other way in most instances and assume bullying is normative in Middle School, or blame the bullied victim.
 Anything but take effective action against individual bullies.
-In rare moments of candor last year, a number of EMS teachers admitted to us that the verbal interaction between students is often shocking & toxic.
-Since this website went up in January 2008 they now measure every word that they say to us.
-Our child has been deeply affected by verbal bullying at Eisenhower, and now that we recognize that we were being 'played', to the detriment of our child, we have a justifiable contempt for those Teachers and Staff there who are guilty of negligence in this area, all the while knowing that every teacher we've ever spoken to thinks they do a good job in limiting bullying.
+In rare moments of candor, a number of teachers admitted to us during our EMS years that the verbal interaction between students is often shocking & toxic.
+However, when this website went up they began to measure every word they said to us.
+Our child was deeply affected by verbal bullying at Eisenhower, and now that we recognize that we were being 'played', to the detriment of our child, we have a justifiable contempt for those Teachers and Staff there who are guilty of negligence in this area, all the while knowing that every teacher we've ever spoken to thinks they do a good job in limiting bullying.
 Our family knows the truth.
+The core issue is human nature, we expect 12 & 13 year olds to have moments of dumb & even cruel behavior, but when some Adult Public School Teachers possess no valid moral compass of their own and only have a minimal set of guidelines, knowing that the self-serving Teachers Union will back them, it's no wonder children are hurt.

 The State of New Jersey School Bully Guideline has the potential to be used in a Legal sense against Districts who routinely fail to actually protect students, and just running an anti-bullying assembly once a year doesn't meet the standard.
 Those assemblies only impress the kids who wouldn't bully to begin with.

 We have found that it is standard procedure for the School Administration to deny that bullying of any sort is a systemic problem at their school, no matter what the reality is.
-That denial is part of what they understand their job entails.
-When specific instances of bullying are brought to their attention, they address the culprit, but imagine the instance was isolated.
+That denial is part of what they understand their job description to be.
+When specific instances of bullying are brought to their attention, they address the culprit, most often in an ineffective way, but imagine the instance was isolated.
 The article link below from the American Psychological Association carries the headline:

 "Bullying Widespread in Middle School, say Three Studies".
 See it here: http://www.apa.org/monitor/oct99/cf3.html

-If your child is being bullied your first step is to contact the teacher, then the Principal.
+If you feel your child is being bullied your first step is to get the facts.
+Sit down with your child and impress upon them that you need the facts, not just their feelings.
+There are occasions when the first time a child relates an incident of harassment, they are wound up and may exaggerate for effect, to get you to take action.
+You don't want to approach the school with half-truths, you'll just be seen as "crying wolf" and disregarded.
+The last thing our school administrators need are parents ranting without cause.
+When you do have the facts, contact the teacher, then if needed, the Principal.
 Keep a dated record of your contacts with them, you may need it later if you have to go to the Superintendent or School Board or Attorney.
 Here's the school contact info:

 EISENHOWER MIDDLE SCHOOL